swiftlang/swift/tools/swift-inspect/README.md

 The process is a little bit more complicated on Linux.
 Some features available on macOS and Windows are not present on Linux and additional libraries are needed.

 In order to function correctly, `swift-inspect` needs the ability to enumerate memory allocated on the heap.
-This is not done simply under `Glibc` which is the C library by Swift.
+This feature is not natively present in `Glibc` which is the C library used by Swift.
 The ability to enumerate heap is made available via 3rd party tool called `memtool`.
-This tool was develop specifically for `swift-inspect`.
+This tool was developed with `swift-inspect` in mind.

-**However, `memtool` is not maintained by the Swift maintainers and should be used with caution and at your own risk.**
+**However, `memtool` is not maintained by the Swift maintainers and should be used with caution.**

 Before downloading, compiling and executing `memtool`, be sure you are familiar with [important considerations](https://github.com/mikolasstuchlik/memtool/#important-considerations).